briancsparks/ra-ecosystem/packages/run-anywhere/README.md

 Note that Ra does not provide any functionality to deploy your code.
 Other tools like serverless and Claudia already do an excellent job, so you should use them.

-### The raEnv Parameter
+### Parameters

-You must accept three parameters to your function: (argv, context, callback), but generally speaking, your code will work best if you only _use_ ```argv```, and ```callback``` -- try your best to make your code work irrespective of the context under which it runs.
+You must accept three parameters to your function: `(argv, context, callback)`, but generally speaking, your code will work best if you only _use_ ```argv```, and ```callback``` -- try your best to make your code work irrespective of the context under which it runs.

-* ```argv```        - The end-result of processing inputs, and first parameter send to your function.
+* ```argv```        - The end-result of processing inputs, and first parameter sent to your function.
 * ```context```     - The AWS Lambda ```context``` parameter, if this is an AWS Lambda invocation, or a similar looking object otherwise.
+Note that you should not directly access this parameter (see below.)
 * ```callback```    - The typical Node.js callback parameter.

 ### CLI Usage

 Run-anywhere (Ra) has a command-line mode that allows you to invoke any Ra function from the command line.
-All parameters are parsed by an ```ARGV``` object
+All parameters are parsed by an ```ARGV``` object from the sgsg project.

 # Details